 Voting by Absentee Ballot

-Any qualified elector unable to appear at the polling place on election day may request to vote an absentee ballot.
+Any qualified elector unable or unwilling to appear at the polling place on election day may request to vote an absentee ballot.
 A qualified elector must be:

 - A U.S. citizen, who will be 18 years of age or older on election day.